Dan503/obj-append-strings/README.md

 I primarily built this function for use in [Pug](https://pugjs.org/api/getting-started.html) templates as a way of assigning permanent classes to sub modules.

-To use the function in pug you will need to parse the `require` function from node.js into the Pug locals.
+To use the function in pug you will need to parse the `require` function from node.js into the Pug `locals` object.

 If you're using Gulp, then this is a simplified version of the setup you would use to compile Pug templates that have support for the `require` node.js function: